 A total solar eclipse occurs December 4, 2021.
 The total phase sweeps over Antarctica, while the partial phase reaches southernmost points of three continents.

-Fred Espenak is a scientist emeritus at Goddard Space Flight Center.
-For decades, he has been NASA's expert on eclipses, and some of you may know him as Mr. Eclipse.
-Fred maintains NASA's official eclipse web site (eclipse.gsfc.nasa.gov) as well as his personal web site on eclipse photography (mreclipse.com).
-Now retired and living in rural Arizona, Fred spends most clear nights losing sleep and photographing the stars (astropixels.com).
-His latest website is devoted to helping you enjoy eclipses (www.eclipsewise.com).
-He is an EarthSky content partner.
+Fred Espenak (1953-2025) was a scientist emeritus at Goddard Space Flight Center.
+For decades, he was NASA's expert on eclipses, and some of you may have known him as Mr. Eclipse.
+Fred maintained NASA's official eclipse web site (eclipse.gsfc.nasa.gov) as well as his personal web site on eclipse photography (mreclipse.com).
+After retirement, Fred lived in rural Arizona, where he engaged in photographing stars (astropixels.com).
+He also maintained a website devoted to helping you enjoy eclipses (www.eclipsewise.com).